openshift/openshift-origin-design/web-console/4.0-designs/storage/Expand Storage Cluster/Expand Storage Cluster.md

 ![Add Node- Choose Devices](img/Expand-Storage-11.png) Admin can change the device selection by clicking on the Selected Devices hyperlink to bring up the “Select Devices” modal.

-Note: The device modal will be based on the platform:
+Note: based on the infrastructure the devices list will show different columns:

-Bare metal -- local devices presented
-AWS -- EBS volumes presented
-VMware -- VMDKs / RDMs presented
+- **For local storage for a baremetal node, device list should include**

+    Device Name, Device UUID, Type, Capacity/Size, Model, Status

+- **For AWS (EC2) node, Device list should include**

+    (EBS volume) name, EBS Type, Capacity/Size, Availability Zone, Status

+- **For VMware node, Device list should include**

+    (VMDK) name, Type (VMDK or RDM), Capacity/Size, Used Capacity, Status

 ![Add Node](img/Expand-Storage-12.png)
 Once the devices are selected, the selected nodes count and total capacity for the selected devices are shown at the bottom of the Nodes table.